 If two children have different mothers and want to know if they have the same father or, they know they have different fathers and want to know if they have the same mother, they would need to be tested as half siblings vs. unrelated.

-A twin zygosity test can determine whether two siblings are identical or fraternal twins.
+A twin zygosity test is a Sibling DNA test that can determine whether two siblings are identical or fraternal twins.
 Testing of the parents is not necessary.